dawaltconley/parallax-gap-fix/README.md

 ### Fix 2a

 So let's try something else.
-The problem isn't really the `perspective-origin`, since this would have no effect if `parallax-group` child elements were just centered within their `parallax-page` parent.
+The problem isn't really the `perspective-origin`, since this would have no effect if `parallax-group` child elements were just sitting flush with their `parallax-page` parent.
 Here's how we do that:

 ```
 .parallax-group {